top of page

 Do private health insurance plans cover chiropractic treatment?

-Additionally, some patients may have access to EPC (Enhanced Primary Care) referral from GP’s.
-This is a referral from GP’s for allied health services such as chiropractic for people with a chronic medical condition, and complex care needs.
+Additionally, some patients may have access to an EPC (Enhanced Primary Care) referral from GPs.
+This is a referral from GPs for allied health services, such as chiropractic care, for individuals with chronic medical conditions and complex care needs.

 Opening Hours